 In-person workshops and seminars

 Many local healthcare organizations and professional associations offer in-person workshops and seminars that provide continuing education for CNAs.
 These can be a great way to learn from experts in the field and network with other professionals.
+How do you find these opportunities?
+CNAs can try the following steps:

 Professional development conferences